Taking flight with Haikubox

 The Naturalist

-David studied biology at Cornell and earned a PhD in biological oceanography from MIT and the Woods Hole Oceanographic Institution.
-His focus?
+David Mann, Haikubox founder, was a young birder who spent hours in nearby Sapsucker Woods at Cornell.
+He later studied biology at Cornell and earned a PhD from MIT and the Woods Hole Oceanographic Institution focused on bioacoustics.

 The Science